-Human factors experts quote a minimum requirement that symbols and characters subtend 20 arc minutes at the observers eye (for example, a symbol viewed from 70cm for route planning should be about 4mm in size, 1.5 times the size of a normal chart symbol.
-Two times chart size is a good general rule.)
+Human factors experts quote a minimum requirement that symbols and characters subtend 20 arc minutes at the observers eye (for example, a symbol viewed from 70 cm for route planning should be about 4mm in size, 1.5 times the size of a normal chart symbol.
+Two times chart size is a good general rule.).
 Symbols and characters important for route monitoring may have to be significantly bigger.

 For clear representation, symbols require a minimum number of screen units (pixels), depending on their complexity.
-A simple chart symbol should extend about 12 pixels
+A simple chart symbol should extend about 12 pixels (that is about 4 mm for an IHO standard screen).

-The minimum sizes for all symbols should be as shown in the Presentation Library.
+The minimum sizes for all symbols should be as shown in the Presentation

+Library.

-In addition, the symbols should always be drawn with at least the same number of pixels as are required to draw the symbol at the size defined in the Library for the minimum resolution and minimum chart display area (270x270 mm).
+In addition, the symbols should always be drawn with at least the same number of pixels as are required to draw the symbol at the size defined in the Library for the minimum resolution and minimum chart display area (270 x 270 mm).
 That is, the minimum height in pixels of a symbol is: (symbol height in mm) divided by 0.312 mm (where 0.312 mm is the "pixel size" for the minimum size chart display in Section 5.1 - Physical Display Requirements).